 Ask me how I do all that and homeschool?
 My answer will always be “by the Grace of God”!

-Seriously… It’s a complex math equation, such as: the magic of time blocking, plus being an being an eclectic style #soloschooler, divided by hustling multiple businesses and working part-time, minus the lack of sleep, all to equal “by the Grace of God alone”.
-Hope that made you smile…
+Seriously… It’s a complex math equation, such as the magic of time blocking, plus being an eclectic style #soloschooler, divided by hustling multiple businesses and working part-time, minus the lack of sleep, all to equal “by the Grace of God alone”.
+I hope that made you smile…

 What’s your schedule like during the day?

 Well, year two of homeschooling is completely different from year one, because I used to try and “recreate school” at home for her and realized that it didn’t work out for either of us.
 More than anything it really began to frustrate us and impact our relationship and homeschooling journey in a negative way.
-So at the 6 month mark I began a transition to the time blocking method which affords both of us breaks from the learning material, gives us flexibility in our day, and gives her the ability of choice (which she loves the most as she feels like she has an active role in her learning as well).
+So, at the 6-months mark, I began a transition to the time blocking method which affords both of us breaks from the learning material, gives us flexibility in our day, and gives her the ability of choice (which she loves the most as she feels like she has an active role in her learning as well).

 For homeschooling, I have 4-time blocks that I schedule into our day: